Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Once you reach Stanley, make your way to the super popular Papa Brunee's on Ace of Diamonds Boulevard for lunch.

-This laidback eatery specialises in all things pizza, with tonnes of flavours and toppings to choose from.
+This laidback eatery specializes in all things pizza, with tonnes of flavors and toppings to choose from.

-They also serve up some seriously delicious calzones in unique flavours like the 'Buffalo hot wing' and the 'Stanley Cheesesteak' (made with garlic sauce, sirloin steak and vegetables).
+They also serve up some seriously delicious calzones in unique flavors like the 'Buffalo hot wing' and the 'Stanley Cheesesteak' (made with garlic sauce, sirloin steak, and vegetables).

 Grab an ice cream to go at Stanley Scoops next door, then get back in your vehicle and set your Sat Nav for McCall, which is about 3 hours away.